adfe1/Mix-It/README.md

 to start Frontend:
 in Console:
   - cd in folder Frontend
+  - npm install
   - run : npm run dev

+to use the database:
+1. install docker desktop
+2. install a mysql database in a docker container
+3. add the credetiels and ports an the port in the compose.yml
+4. connect the database to the server
+5. add the collums Role_User/Role_Admin/Role_Moderator to the role dataset

 to start backend:
 1. Start docker Container with the mysql database
 2. 2.Start Springboot

-to use the database:
-1. install a mysql database in a docker container
-2. add the credetiels an the port in the compose.yml / and ports
-3. connect the database to the server
-4. add the collums Role_User/Role_Admin/Role_Moderator to the role dataset
-5.
 ![img.png](img.png)